January 2017 ended up as yet another quiet month for Star Trek fanfiction writing.

 Between finishing the NaNoWriMo book, podcasting, blogging for two podcasts, the wedding blog, the nursing blog, and my own health management, there was simply no time for fan fiction!
 Oh, and I also looked for work.
 In addition, I was saddened to learn my one-time collaborator, Justin Miller, passed on.

 I spent the month doing NaNoWriMo!
 I added over 50,000 words to The Polymer Beat, which is the second book in the Obolonk trilogy, and finished the story.
-This was also a productive effort for other reasons, as I was able to put together a number of stray loose ends as a preliminary outline for the third book, The Badge of Humanity.
+This was also a productive effort for other reasons.
+Because I could put together many stray loose ends.
+These became a preliminary outline for the third book, The Badge of Humanity.

 I have been writing (with considerable time off), in some form or another, for the past 4 1/2 decades, no exaggeration.
 My initial writings were crudely drawn images in old calendar books that would have otherwise been discarded.
 Inevitably, they were all about more or less the same thing – anthropomorphized dogs going on adventures.